How to Avoid the Newlywed 15

 You know how some comedians – male and female – joke about how once you’re married, all the mystery and romance dies?
-He pees with the door open, you wax your mustache while discussing weekend plans and your sexy lingerie gets stuffed to the back of your dresser in favor of comfy old sleep Ts?
+He pees with the door open, she waxes her mustache while discussing weekend plans, and the sexy lingerie gets stuffed to the back of dresser in favor of comfy old sleep Ts?

 It may make for some good belly laughs, but the fact is, there is a sense of “ahh, now we can be ourselves” that comes with tying the knot.
-And once the honeymoon is over and you two settle into cozy domestic bliss – with no pressure to look good for the biggest party you will likely ever throw for yourself – you might find some of your previously healthy eating habits getting sidelined when he suggests ordering Chinese food for dinner (again) or you decide you’d rather snuggle in bed an hour longer than slip into your running shoes and head out for your morning walk.
-Same goes for him – he’s not impervious to your charms, after all.
+And once the honeymoon is over and you two settle into cozy domestic bliss — with no pressure to look good for the biggest party you will likely ever throw for yourself — you might find some of your previously healthy eating habits getting sidelined when one of you suggests ordering Chinese food for dinner (again) or the other decides you’d rather snuggle in bed an hour longer than slip into your running shoes and head out for your morning walk.

 1. Collaborate on a grocery list.

-It’s tempting to want to spoil your spouse by stocking the pantry with his favorite choco-mallow-nutter treats.
-But first find out if he actually wants you to.
-Sit down and make a grocery list together, suggests Alyse Levine, a registered dietician from Los Angeles.
+It’s tempting to want to spoil your spouse by stocking the pantry with their favorite choco-mallow-nutter treats.
+But first find out if they actually want you to.
+Sit down and make a grocery list together, suggests Alyse Levine, a registered dietitian from Los Angeles.
 Not only will this help you identify which healthy foods you both enjoy, it will also allow each of you to ban any “trigger foods” you’d rather not have in the house.
-So, what if your guy really loves a bowl of mint-chip ice cream after dinner, and you worry you’ll want to eat the whole thing?
+So, what if your spouse really loves a bowl of mint-chip ice cream after dinner, and you worry you’ll want to eat the whole thing?
 The list gives you a chance to discover where you can compromise.
 Perhaps he would be just as happy with cherry vanilla, which you’re not crazy about anyway.